Further progress on two fiddles (8/24/21)

 Completing the Front Plate

-Meanwhile I completed the carving of the front plate, laid out and cut the f-holes and began the purfling.
-Cutting the purfling slots by hand on Douglas Fir is quite difficult, because the winter reeds are exceedingly hard, compared to the softer summer reeds, and the knife just “pops” over them so that it feels as though it is running over corrugated roofing.
-It took me much longer to purfle this plate than it usually does for a spruce plate.
-(Ah, well!
-Perhaps that is one reason so few use it!)
-But the tap-tones of this plate are exceptionally strong and clear: I still have high hopes for the power and tone of the resulting instrument.
+Meanwhile, I completed the carving of the front plate.
+Then, I laid out and cut the f-holes and began the purfling.
+Cutting the purfling slots by hand on Douglas Fir is quite difficult, because the winter reeds are exceedingly hard, compared to the softer summer reeds.
+The knife just “pops” over them so that it feels as though it is running over corrugated roofing.

 Purfling the front plate.